nils-werner/raspi-overlayroot/README.md

 ### Enable overlayroot in commandline

-Add `overlayroot`  to `/boot/cmdline.txt`
+With the initramfs in place, you can now enable overlayroot by adding `overlayroot` to the end of `/boot/cmdline.txt`

 ```
 root=/dev/mmcblk0p2 rw rootwait console=ttyAMA0,115200 console=tty1 selinux=0 plymouth.enable=0 smsc95xx.turbo_mode=N dwc_otg.lpm_enable=0 kgdboc=ttyAMA0,115200 elevator=noop overlayroot
 ```

 and reboot.
-All changes you make to your filesystem should be non-persistent after this.
+You should see a warning during login that any changes you make to your filesystem will be non-persistent after this point.

 ### Set filesystems readonly

-You can now also set the entire root filesystem as readonly by adding changing `rw` to `ro` in `/boot/cmdline.txt`
+You can now also set the entire root filesystem as readonly by changing `rw` to `ro` in `/boot/cmdline.txt`

 ```
-root=/dev/mmcblk0p2 ro rootwait console=ttyAMA0,115200 console=tty1 selinux=0 plymouth.enable=0 smsc95xx.turbo_mode=N dwc_otg.lpm_enable=0 kgdboc=ttyAMA0,115200 elevator=noop
+root=/dev/mmcblk0p2 ro rootwait console=ttyAMA0,115200 console=tty1 selinux=0 plymouth.enable=0 smsc95xx.turbo_mode=N dwc_otg.lpm_enable=0 kgdboc=ttyAMA0,115200 elevator=noop overlayroot
 ```

 and adding `ro` to `/etc/fstab`